EmilianoCarrillo/Weakest-Link-RIvalMasDebil/README.md

 ![Weakest Link UI](https://raw.githubusercontent.com/emiliano-carrillo/Weakest-Link-RIvalMasDebil/master/Captura%20de%20pantalla%202016-12-22%20a%20la(s)%2014.26.37.png)

 This was a program I built for an school activity.
-I resembles the TV show "Weakest Link" (or "El Rival más débil" for latinos).
+It resembles the TV show "Weakest Link" (or "El Rival más débil" for latinos).
 It was built on flash using ActionScript 3.0.
 You can tweak it as you wish.